 It is a strange description of an accidental contact with a rock, when nobody died, and when the ship was still floating, stable and upright outside the coastline.
 The reason to move passengers and crew ashore was that there was no electricity aboard and no means to feed them.
 The toilets were also no longer working.

 The report fails to inform that the ship capsized and sank about three hours after the contact, which was a surprise for all.
 The idea was to tow the floating ship for repairs.
+It would appear that the angle of heel was about 45° at 00.28 hrs (the ship was still floating), when the Master had reached the shore nearby and could witness the sinking from there.

 The report fails to inform how and where the 4 228 persons aboard were accommodated on the Giglio island, how they were transported to the mainland and then to their respective homes that lasted until early afternoon.
 It is a very strange report about an emergency response management.
 The question remains - were there really 4 228 persons aboard?